wolfhagenj/woolmixmod/README.md

 This GitHub repository maintains the code and data files necessary to reproduce the analyses of the manuscript "Wool They, Won’t They: Untangling the Zooarchaeological Evidence for Intensive Wool Production in Northern Mesopotamia c.
 4500-1500 cal.
 BC”, authored by Max D. Price and Jesse Wolfhagen, submitted to the *Journal of Anthropological Archaeology*.
 The methods rely on [Stan](https://mc-stan.org/) for Bayesian analysis and are written for use in the R statistical computing framework.

+Bayesian modeling results are saved as three files for the metric data and two files for the aging data.
+These files contain the posterior distributions of key model parameters at different scales of inference (the site-level and period-level).
+Additionally, the metric analysis contains a "specimen-level" result that displays the posterior mean membership probability for each specimen (i.e., the calculated probability that a specimen is immature, female, or male).

 References for the data sources are available in the associated bibtex file, as referenced in the two data files (wool_mandible_data.csv and woolmixmod_demographic_data.csv).

 # Abstract